Palestine Action High Court challenge can go ahead, judge rules

 Mr Justice Chamberlain said on Wednesday that a High Court challenge could take place in the autumn of this year, whereas an appeal to the specialist tribunal would take much longer.

-He said: “If it were necessary to appeal for deproscription, it is very unlikely that an application before POAC would be listed before the middle of 2026.”
+He said in a summary of his ruling: “If it were necessary to appeal for deproscription, it is very unlikely that an application before POAC would be listed before the middle of 2026.”

+In his 18-page written judgment, Mr Justice Chamberlain said: “If the legality of the proscription order can properly be raised by way of defence to criminal proceedings, that would open up the spectre of different and possibly conflicting decisions on that issue in magistrates’ courts across England and Wales or before different judges or juries in the Crown Court.

 Ms Cooper announced plans to proscribe Palestine Action on June 23, saying that the vandalism of the two planes, which police said caused an estimated £7 million of damage, was “disgraceful”.